hypernym-studio/nuxt-gsap/README.md

 ## Module

-Nuxt Gsap Module is completely rewritten in TypeScript.
-It also improves the development experience with detailed descriptions, examples and code auto-completion.

-The module comes with a _zero-config_ setup so after activation it automatically adds the GSAP core and it is globally available without additional settings.
+The module comes with a zero-config setup so after activation it automatically adds the GSAP core and it is globally available without additional settings.

 ```html
 <!-- layout.vue | page.vue | component.vue -->